Hallgrímur Helgason: Author of Iceland

-Since 1996 Hallgrímur has been living in his hometown, Reykjavik.
+Since 1996 Hallgrímur has been living in his hometown, Reykjavík.
 In 1998 he published his first book of poetry, Collected Poems 1978–1998.
 A truly post-modern work, it was all written in the Icelandic nineteenth-century tradition of rhyming poetry, full of jokes and irony, with a nod to American rap lyrics, and was a clear break with the serious modern tradition of the twentieth century in Icelandic poetry.
 There were no poems about nature, silent lakes or lava fields.

 In 2001 Hallgrímur published his biggest and most ambitious novel, Höfundur Íslands (The Author of Iceland).
 It was a succès de scandale, since the main character was based on the biggest Icelandic writer, Halldór Laxness (1902–1998), who received the Nobel prize in 1955.
 The novel tells the story of a very old and famous Icelandic writer who dies and wakes up inside a novel he wrote some fifty years earlier.
 Thus the author lives on in his work.
 The main character, Einar J. Grímsson, is partly based on Laxness and the novel he's trapped in is inspired by Laxness's biggest novel, Independent People.
 Its publication caused outrage among the old leftist elite in Iceland who felt it was sacrilege to write about Laxness, especially his communist past.
 The Author of Iceland has been translated into German, Danish, Norwegian, Finnish and Italian.
 It won the Icelandic Literary Prize in 2001.